AlayaNetwork/Samurai/README.md

 # Samurai Browser Extension

-You can find the latest version of Samurai on [User manual](./docs/user-manual.md).
+You can find the latest version of Samurai on [Develop manual](./docs/develop-manual.md).

 Samurai supports Google Chrome, and Firefox, Chromium-based browsers.
 We recommend using the latest available browser version.